search

 <div class="image-mask">Savvy Blog</div>

-The text value in the -webkit-background-clip property clips the background to the foreground of the text, which is set as transparent using the -webkit-text-fill-color property.
+The text value clips the background to the foreground of the text, which is set as transparent using the -webkit-text-fill-color property.

-It can also be done with a background that is fixed, so that when you scroll, the background remains in place.
+It can also be done with a fixed background, so that when you scroll, the background remains in place.
 For example (probably won’t work on mobile):

 Pride